questqyubey/dicecards/rules/DC Quick Rules.md

 # Dice Cards Quick Rules

-Inspired by the “Soul Master” stories.
+Inspired by the “Soul Master” stories on Fiction.live.<br>
-Written by Qyubey:
+Written by Qyubey:<br>
 https://twitter.com/QuestQyubey

 This game is designed to evoke the feeling of TCG games like “Magic The Gathering” and “YuGiOh!” using a dice-based system.
 Players take turns to draw & roll dice, summon units, and battle each other.
 The first player to be damaged directly, or to start their turn with no dice in stock, loses the game.